splunk/public-o11y-docs/gdi/get-data-in/gdi-guide/infrastructure/integrate-cloud-services.rst

 Next steps
 ====================

-To continue setting up your infrastructure for Splunk Observability Cloud, see :ref:`send-server-cluster-data.
+To continue setting up your infrastructure for Splunk Observability Cloud, see :ref:`send-server-cluster-data`.